Updated Jul 01 2023

 The collection of carriages is not just a static exhibition; we’d like to emphasise that the experience is very interactive, with guided visits that certainly complete the experience.
 The museum can also offer the possibility of tailored visits for school groups and institutions, and for these it’s necessary to contact the ‘Cementiris de Barcelona’ well in advance.

-Despite the fact that the museum is slightly further out of the city centre and you may think that you’ll need your own car to access it, it’s also accessible by bus and of course by taxi.
 Once you have completed the visit, and in order to make the most of this lovely area of the city, we recommend that you take a tour of the cemetery at Montjuïc, as you’ll be able to see important mausoleums, which are in some cases true architectural wonders, where some of Barcelona’s most important figures are buried.

 Book online your taxi online